gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

       This value MUST be set to 0x80xx.

    Flags: 1 byte (unsigned integer)
-      SHOULD be set to zero on transmit and MUST be ignored on receipt..
+      SHOULD be set to zero on transmit and MUST be ignored on receipt.

    Length: 2 bytes (unsigned integer)
       This value holds the length of the Crypto Engines in bytes plus 8.